Skip to Content

 6. Keep the surrounding environment calm and free of extreme noise or disturbance.
 Your dog is sensitive to any form of stress during this period.

 7. If your GSD shows extreme discomfort or signs of pain in the swollen vulva, use heating pads to give some relief.
-I like the RIOGOO Pet Heating Pad from Amazon as it’s waterproof, machine washable, and has an auto power-off function for extra safety.
+I like the RIOGOO Pet Heating Pad as it’s waterproof, machine washable, and has an auto power-off function for extra safety.
 However, stay alert that your dog doesn’t turn on you abruptly, and consult a vet if the uneasiness or pain doesn’t seem typical.

 Your German Shepherd may show unique characteristics and needs during heat.
 Be attentive and consult your vet about any unusual signs you do not know how to address.

-Young German Shepherd With Ball
+Young German Shepherd With Ball in mouth and surrounded by tiny flowers

 German Shepherds go into heat twice a year, approximately every 6 months.
 This is typical of large dog breeds, as smaller dogs may go into heat 3-4 times a year, and the largest breeds only once a year.